AlpDemirSavas2506/GYMBUDDY/README.md

 Team ADOR

 # Product
-The project is deployed to Google Cloud VM
+1. The project is deployed to Google Cloud VM

-The site is accessible at http://34.32.58.174:5000
+2. The site is accessible at http://34.32.33.110:5000 (Permalink: gb.batukurt.com )

-You need to create a user account to use the system
+3. You need to create a user account to use the system

-Once logged in with your computer or mobile device, you can use the menu navigation to edit your profile, view available slots and reserve sessions
+4. Once logged in with your computer or mobile device, you can use the menu navigation to edit your profile, view available slots and reserve sessions

 Source Code
-The source code is publicly available for review at: GitHub - AlpDemirSavas2506/GYMBUDDY: TeamAdore
+The source code is publicly available for review at: [GitHub - AlpDemirSavas2506/GYMBUDDY: TeamAdore ](https://github.com/AlpDemirSavas2506/GYMBUDDY)

 Database
-The database is available at http://34.32.58.174/pgadmin4 with the following credentials:
+The database is available at http://34.32.33.110/pgadmin4 (Permalink: https://gbdb.batukurt.com ) with the following credentials:

 Email/username: